ValksGodotTools/Template/README.md

 ![popup3](https://github.com/user-attachments/assets/b0cae7be-21fa-46cd-8ee1-ee1f4b30cfad)
 ![popup4](https://github.com/user-attachments/assets/a4ab7d67-da32-46ef-9aa4-d5472eb18ec5)

 If you selected "3D FPS" as an example then the 3D FPS scene should run when you press `F5`.

-This concludes the setup guide.
+> ℹ️ Avoid deleting `res://Template` and `res://GodotUtils`, doing so will cause certain features to stop working.
+I have tried my best to move all assets you would need to modify for your game outside of `res://Template` into `res://`.
+If you want to modify the contents of `res://GodotUtils`, please consider creating a pull request on the [repo](https://github.com/ValksGodotTools/GodotUtils) first.

+> ℹ️ A internet connection is required when running the game with `F5` for the first time.
+This is because the `.csproj` needs to retrieve the NuGet packages from the NuGet website.

 ## Previews
 ![main-menu](https://github.com/ValksGodotTools/Template/assets/6277739/e8abf19d-0ac7-4ae3-9942-e1b406edf7cf)